elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 We've completely rewritten the way navigation works in AppCenter and now support two-finger swipe gestures to navigate back.
 The entire app loads much faster and provides more feedback when running background tasks via an overlay bar in the bottom right or left corner.

-Recently updated apps are shown at the top of category views

 ### App Descriptions

 The biggest change you'll notice when viewing app info pages is the improved emphasis on screenshots.
 Screenshot carousels now fill the width of the window, showing more screenshots at once.
 They can now also be accompanied by their own captions, which can help describe individual features as well as making pages more accessible to folks with vision-related disabilities.
 And finally each screenshot now sits on a card that uses the app's accent color, showing off more of the developer's personality.